GFynbo/site/_posts/2020-05-07-making-an-event-history.md

 ### Displaying

-We can display this event history simply using a `<Card>` component in [Material-UI](https://material-ui.org) for basic information.
+We can display this event history simply using a `<Card>` component in [Material-UI](https://material-ui.com) for basic information.
 We will also want to include a couple of buttons on this card under the actions section to allow edit and delete of an event.

 ### Editing

-TODO
+We will present essentially the same form as adding with the information auto-filled and an update button.
+This will follow the same process as adding except with an update on the backend.

 ### Adding

-TODO
+Another method we can use here is simply create a modal with a simple form that sends to the backend with the `notes`, `propertyId`, `cost`, and `eventDate`.
+The backend will assign the creation time and associated data.
+We will also confirm that the property we're assigning belongs to the authenticated user.

 ## Implementation (or an attempt at it)

+Now that we've designed our system we want to implement it or attempt to.
+As I said, easier said than done.

 ### MongoDB model

 ### API endpoints